roscxn/Math-Quiz/README.md

 Day 3 - Updated Javascript functions on winning conditions, testing out functions for Superhero "flying" up and down for correct and wrong answers

-Day 4 - Customizing the winning/ losing scenes, making sure the game play for all three levels can work
+Day 4 - Customizing the winning/ losing scenes, making sure the gameplay works for all three levels

 Day 5 - Updates on README file and review on current progress for further improvements